Nantor/manga2epub3/README.md

       -s, --single          The manga will stored in a single epub instant of a separate epub for each chapter.
       -c CHAPTER, --chapter CHAPTER
-                            Save only a specific chapter with the chapternuber CHAPTER.
+                            Save only a specific chapter with the chapter number CHAPTER.